 A Growing Movement

 The story of our history does not end with the Pietists.
 In the late 1700s and early 1800s, many changes were continuing to occur in Europe.
 With an increasing movement from rural to urban setting, there was a burgeoning population who needed jobs, different from what was familiar to them.
 This was true in Sweden also where the renewal movement within the Lutheran State Church gave birth to the early Mission Friends.
-As the Swedish immigrants came to America, they brought with them their heritage, founding the Covenant denomination in the United States in the late-1800s.
-Now over one hundred and twenty-five years old, Covenanters continue to rediscover their rich past and make the church new for today.
+As the Swedish immigrants came to America, they brought with them their heritage, founding what is now known as the Covenant denomination in the United States in the late-1800s.

 Abbey Way and the Pietists

-As a member of the Evangelical Covenant Church, Abbey Way finds affinity with the early Pietists and the renewal movement they were part of in the Lutheran Church.
+Abbey Way finds affinity with the early Pietists and the renewal movement that flowed from humble beginnings in Sweden so long ago.
 As passionate followers of Jesus, they discovered what it meant to worship and support each other separate from what was familiar to them.
-As a church plant, this willingness to venture off the known path into the the call of Jesus is part of our history also.
-With a desire to know and be known by others in our community in our devotion for Christ, we find kinship with the pietist impulse and the continuing history of the Covenant Church as it is has grown from the solid branches from the tree of Christ’s Church.
+As a church, this willingness to venture off the known path into the the call of Jesus is part of our history also.
+With a desire to know and be known by others in our community in our devotion for Christ, we find kinship with the pietist impulse and its continuing history as it is has grown from the solid branches from the tree of Christ’s Church.

 What will this new cycle of church history bring?
-Confidentially we can say: more of the same.
+Prayerfully we respond: more of the same.